 Ravenheim Studio was formed (unofficially) in 2017 with the intention of creating a game that could provide a meaningful gameplay experience with some of the features that were (and still are) being planned for contemporary sci-fi games.

 This is not to say that ‘Corporate Space’ is good or bad – some people love it – but my personal feeling was that we’ve had this kind of sci-fi game for over 20 years and nothing has varied.
-CorpSpace has defined the genre thus far, and I felt that this needed to change.
+CorpSpace has defined the genre thus far, and I felt there should be more games that provide a window into some other things that might be going on in a sci-fi world aside from gathering materials.
 So I abandoned my post as a alpha tester, and dived into coding.

 Exalted Seracthon began on Unreal4 Engine, however I ran into some hard limitations with their physX implementation, and I could not achieve flyable ships you could move around in, land on planets, and keep stable with double precision.
 However I could do this in Unity, and I have achieved the same functional goals that I experienced in Star Citizen.